kthiza/protein-tracking-app/README.md

 APP_BASE_URL=https://your.domain:8000
 ```

-**Note:** If no valid API key is configured, the app uses a robust fallback detector so uploads still succeed.
+**Note:** Google Vision API is required for food detection.
+The app uses high-confidence thresholds to ensure accurate detection.

 ## 🐛 Troubleshooting